kevinweber/wbounce/readme.txt

 * New feature: Define if wBounce should be fired on posts and/or pages by default.
 * New feature: The wBounce status can be seen in an additional column on the overview for posts and pages.
 * New feature: Sensitivity.
 * New feature: Cookie expiration. wBounce sets a cookie by default to prevent the modal from appearing more than once per user.
 You can add a cookie expiration (in days) to adjust the time period before the modal will appear again for a user.
+* wBounce is ready for WordPress 4.0.

 = 1.0 =
 * Plugin goes public.